All About ERP

 4. Based on reliable file structure.

-5. Provides functionality to interact with other elements in the process.
+5. Provides functionality to interact with other elements in the

 6 Provides tools for ad hoc queries.